-This is the second edition of District profile report on Gender Statistics following the Gender statistics District profile reports produced by NISR in close collaboration with MIGEPROF, GMO, UN WOMEN for all 30 Districts in 2012/13 FY.
+This is the second edition of district profile report on Gender Statistics following the Gender statistics district profile reports produced by NISR in close collaboration with MIGEPROF, GMO, UN WOMEN for all 30 districts in 2012/13 FY.

-The report reveals the differences and inequalities in the situation of women and men (girls and boys) in all spheres of life with reference to the twelve areas of the 1995 Beijing Declaration and platform for action's areas of priorities.

-To better highlight the progress made in line with national priorities, these twelve areas are classified under the NST1 pillars of economic transformation, social transformation and transformational governance.
-It takes into account part of the quantitative indicators of the United Nations Minimum Set of Gender Indicators (UNMSGI) developed by the United Nations Statistics Division (UNSD), some of the approved quantitative gender indicators of the SDGs and administrative indicators.
+The report allows to show the differences and inequalities in the situation of women and men (girls and boys) in all spheres of life grouped in twelve areas: Population & Youth; Education; Health & Nutrition; Economic Activity & time use; Poverty & Social Protection; Justice & Human rights; Environment & Natural Resources; Decision-making & Public life; Infrastructure, ICT & Media; Trade & Business & Industry; Agriculture, Livestock & Forestry, and lastly the Income & Access to Finance.
+To better showcase the progress made taking into consideration the national priorities, these twelve areas are arranged under the pillars of NST1 namely: Economic transformation, Social transformation and Transformational governance.
+It takes into account a part of quantitative indicators of the United Nations Minimum Set of Gender Indicators (UNMSGI) as developed by the United Nations Statistical Division (UNSD), some of the approved quantitative SDGs gender related indicators and administrative indicators.

+- They go beyond simply disaggregating data by sex. - They make it possible to monitor progress towards gender equality. - They play a vital role in eliminating stereotypes.

+A close collaboration between statisticians and users is a requirement to ensure the development of adequate statistics addressing gender issues (reconciling user needs and statistical production).

-The content of this report is based on data sourced from census and surveys-based publications made by NISR and data collected from published and unpublished sources.
-Published sources consulted include but are not limited to: Population and Housing census, Establishment census, Enquete integrale sur les Conditions de vie des menages (EICV), Agriculture Households Survey (AHS), Rwanda Demographic and Health Survey (RDHS), Rwanda Labour force Survey (RLFS), Rwanda Statistical yearbook, Education statistics yearbook and, the FINSCOPE report.
+The content of this report is based on data sourced from census and surveys-based publications made by NISR and data collected from published and unpublished administrative sources.
+The consulted published sources include but not limited to: Population and Housing census, Establishment census, EICV, AHS, RDHS, RLFS, Rwanda Statistical yearbook, Education statistics yearbook and, the FINSCOPE report.

 Since the publication of statistical results is often based on the main indicators with limited disaggregation levels, we proceeded with the use of census and surveys-based datasets to compute required indicators disaggregated at sub-national levels whenever such indicators could not be found in the officially published reports.
-Therefore, given the sampling limitations that may induce doubt to the level of precision for some surveys-based indicators once disaggregated to sub-national levels, indicators whose values are mentioned in parentheses are to be used with caution.
+Therefore, given the sampling limitations that may induce doubt to the level of precision for some surveys-based indicators once disaggregated to sub-national levels, indicators marked with a star in this report are to be used with caution.

-The report compilation engaged central level staff coming from NISR, GMO, MIGEPROF, MINAGRI, MINALOC, RWAMREC, Provinces and, District staff concerned with planning and gender, namely the District statistician, Director of planning and a staff in charge of gender at each District.
-In order to harmonize the production of the report and minimize errors, 30 teams were formed, each consisting of at least three district staff and one central level staff member.
-These teams were then provided with the following references to guide the compilation of the report:
+The report compilation engaged central level staff coming from NISR, GMO, MIGEPROF, MINAGRI, MINALOC, RWAMREC, Provinces and district staff concerned with planning and gender, namely the district statistician, Director of planning and a staff in charge of gender at each district.
+For the sake of harmonizing the report production and minimizing errors, 29 teams were formed where each team was formed of at least 3 district staff and one staff from the central level.
+These teams were then provided with the following references for guiding the report compilation:

-- Soft copies of all NISR surveys and census published reports from which required sex disaggregated data might be sourced. - An excel file containing a list of indicators to be used for the report compilation, arranged in accordance with the chapters of the report. - The model of District profile report to refer to for compiling respective Districts profiles.
+- Soft copies of all NISR surveys and census published reports from which required sex disaggregated data might be sourced. - An excel file containing a list of indicators to be used for the report compilation, arranged in accordance with the chapters of the report.

+The model of district profile report to refer to for compiling respective districts profiles.
 This model report has been developed by NISR in collaboration with GMO and was based on the situation of Karongi District.